Center for Gender & Sexuality Studies

 They join longtime faculty members Professor Anne Goldstein, who wrote a series of foundational gay rights articles following the Bowers v.
 Hardwick decision, and Professor Taylor Flynn, who has written much-cited scholarly articles in the areas of sexual orientation and recently served as Chair of the Sexual Orientation and Gender Identity (SOGI) Section of AALS.

-Their ongoing research and legal representation of sexual minorities and transgender individuals—this is a listing of recent works where the Center’s faculty are cited, mentioned, or quoted—will continue to build on the body of legal scholarship and break new ground in all facets of law.
+Their ongoing research and legal representation of sexual minorities and transgender individuals will continue to build on the body of legal scholarship and break new ground in all facets of law.

 Leveraging the expertise of these and other faculty members, Western New England introduced a concentration in Gender and Sexuality Studies in 2011.
 The Center also works with faculty to develop coursework beyond the concentration to incorporate issues of gender justice and LGBT rights into the general curriculum in order to provide all students with a foundation on how these issues affect various practice areas.